Tyre fitter insurance that keeps your business rolling

 Can I get tyre fitter insurance if I only trade part-time?

-Yes — we arrange tyrer fitter insurance for part-time traders as well as full-time businesses.
+Yes — we arrange tyre fitter insurance for part-time traders as well as full-time businesses.
 You'll still need to demonstrate that you're running a genuine motor trade operation, even if it's on a small scale.
 Visit our part-time motor trade insurance page for more details.

 How do I prove I'm a legitimate motor trader?